 Neighborhood Center services are available during the academic year (September - May).

-If your agency or school works with elementary through high school students, or if your child or children needs tutoring, we can help.
-Our volunteer tutors are available to assist your child/children virtually in various subjects for one hour per week after school, at no cost to you.
+If your child needs tutoring, we can help.
+Our volunteer tutors are available to assist your child/children in various subjects for one hour per week after school, at no cost to you.

 $3,000 Program/Project Grant